Report on family relationships for estate inventory

 On whom can the Digital and Population Data Services Agency provide a report on family relationships?

-You can order a report on the family relationships from the Digital and Population Data Services Agency of a person for the time period the person has been recorded in the population register or has been a member of a registered religious community.
-You can also order a report on family relationships starting from 1 October 1999 for a person who has been a member of the Evangelical Lutheran or Orthodox church.
+You can order a report on the family relationships from the Digital and Population Data Services Agency of a person for the time period the person has been recorded in the population register or has been a member of a registered religious community (other than the Evangelical Lutheran Church or Orthodox Church).

 Report on family relationships from a parish